0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 > "Anti-correlation is worth more than excess return"

-Liked that - the secret of investment in less than 8 words.
-It's worth reading that note in it's entirety, here's a chart from it:
+Liked that.
+The secret of investment in less than 8 words.
+It's worth reading that note in it's entirety.

+Bonus chart time :

 <img style="border: 0;" src="/img/2018/20180208_Art.jpg" />